U.S. Army's 1918 Infantry Tactics with the Airplane

 Steuben's genius was his ability to unite Prussian virtues to those of the American mind. ... ... ...
 Until his advent, troops had drilled from at least three separate manuals, so that were brigaded together, disarray ensued.
 Steuben's new military manual, or "Blue Book," simplified and shrewdly adapted standard procedures to the particular requirements of training patriot troops. ... ... ...
 Steuben had begun his task with almost no knowledge of English, and his young secretary and translator, Pierre Duponoeau, remembered that "when some movement or maneuver was not performed to his mind he began to swear in German, then in French, and then in both languages together..."[2]

 Historically, militaries like to prepare for the last war that was fought.
 As the U.S. military professionalized, it learned to allow commanders the ability to innovate in accordance with the situation.
 Similar to NFL football teams, each army unit will normally have its own playbook often called a SOP (Standard Operating Procedure) that they use to execute drills or tactics.
-Today, the U.S. military uses tactical field manuals rather than regulations to serve as guides concerning how organizations operate in a joint environment (Army, Marine, Air Force, Navy, Space, coalition partners, ....).
+Moving an army across a river held by the enemy remains a complex feat, just as it was when General Washington crossed the Delaware.
+How the U.S. Army does it or will do it, will not be in a codified regulation.
+Today, the U.S. military uses "Training Circulars" rather than regulations to serve as guides concerning how organizations operate in a joint environment (Army, Marine, Air Force, Navy, Space, coalition partners, ....).
+Regulations remain an important aspect for a modern army.
+Water must be clean.
+Fuel and ammunition must be handled in safe manner.

 The 1918